Red Car Trolley

 The Red Car Trolley was a tramway and transportation attraction at Disney California Adventure at the Disneyland Resort in Anaheim, California.
 Construction began on January 4, 2010, and the attraction opened on June 15, 2012, as part of the re-dedication of the park.
 The attraction featured cars inspired by the Pacific Electric Railway's "Red Cars" that once traversed much of Southern California.
 It provided transportation between the park's main entry at Buena Vista Street and Sunset Boulevard in Hollywood Land.

 In August 2024, it was announced that the Red Car Trolley would close in early 2025 as the backstage trolley barn was removed to make way for the expansion of Avengers Campus.
-In December 2024, it was announced that the final day of operation for the attraction would be February 8, 2025.
+The attraction's final day of operation was February 8, 2025.
 A trolley remains parked on Buena Vista Street for photo opportunities.

 Operation

 Frequency

 Trolleys ran approximately every 8 minutes while the park was open.
 Unlike the Main Street Vehicles at neighboring Disneyland, the Red Car Trolley ran all day, briefly pausing service when a parade traveled down Hollywood Boulevard.